edan-bainglass/aiidalab-react-qe-frontend/README.md

-# AiiDAlab Quantum ESPRESSO App... in React
+# AiiDAlab Quantum ESPRESSO App - Frontend

-Testing the concept... let's see if it works
+A React frontend for the AiiDAlab Quantum ESPRESSO App.